-The Half Card USB (Universal Serial Bus) Insertion Reader is a compact single-head, dual-track (Tracks 1 and 2) magnetic stripe card reader, which conforms to ISO standards.
-The magnetic stripe is down and to the right as viewed from the front of the Reader.
-The single head configuration can read the card on insertion and removal.
+The USB (Universal Serial Bus) HID (Human Interface Device) Insertion Reader is a compact magnetic stripe card reader, which conforms to ISO standards.
 The Reader is compatible with any device with a host USB interface.
+The reader can have single or dual head configurations.
+The dual head configuration can read a card with the magnetic stripe orientated in two directions.
+The single head configuration can read a card with the magnetic stripe orientated in one direction.
 A card is read by inserting it into and/or removing it out of the card slot when the card is oriented such that the card's magnetic stripe contacts a read head.

-The reader conforms to the USB HID (Human Interface Device) Class specification Version 1.1.
+The reader conforms to the USB HID Class specification Version 1.1.
 This allows host applications designed for most versions of Windows to easily communicate to the device using standard Windows API calls that communicate to the device through the HID driver that comes with Windows.